kryfnut/bidnamic-devops-challenge/README.md

 10. AWS CloudWatch - FluentBit and CloudWatch Agent are installed into EKS cluster using AWS CLI for Container Insights/Central Log Streaming and Performance Insights (Visualised Utilization Stats, Application tracing) to CloudWatch.

-11. SIEGE - To load test our Flask app/service and simulteanously see performance changes on CloudWatch.

 ## Installation
 ### Prerequisites